Sir William Worsley, 6th Baronet: Career

-In 2018 following the launch of the Governments 25-year Natural Environment plan he was made the Governments Tree Champion leading an initiative to co-ordinate forestry and woodlands in England including planting 11 million trees plus a further one million in the towns and cities.
+In 2018, following the launch of the Governments 25-year Natural Environment plan, he was made the Government's Tree Champion, leading an initiative to co-ordinate forestry and woodlands in England, including planting 11 million trees plus a further one million in the towns and cities.
 He held this role till early 2020.

 At the beginning of 2020 he was appointed as Chair of the Forestry Commission.

 In 2018 he was appointed a Lay Canon of York Minster and a member of Chapter and the Cathedral Council.
-He is a member of the Court of the Merchant Taylors’ Company and was Mayor of the Company of the Merchants of the Staple of England from 2014 to 2015.
+He is a member of the Court of the Merchant Taylors' Company and was Mayor of the Company of the Merchants of the Staple of England from 2014 to 2015.

 He was President of the Yorkshire Agricultural Society from 2020 to 2021.

 He was appointed a Deputy Lieutenant of North Yorkshire in 2007.
 He was made a Fellow of the Royal Institution of Chartered Surveyors in 1992 and a Fellow of the Royal Agricultural Societies in 2018.

 Marriage and children

 In 1987, Worsley married Marie-Noëlle Dreesmann, daughter of Bernard Dreesmann.
-They have three children.
-The youngest, Marcus Worsley (b.
-1995), is the heir apparent to the baronetcy.
+They have three children: